karlpatrikbergman/junit-integration-test/README.md

 - placing integration tests in src/integration-test, add that folder as a test resource
 - use Maven Failsafe plugin for integration tests
 - name integrations tests according to Maven standard *IT.java

+How to use:
+- Clone repository
+- mvn install

+How to run integrations tests for various test environments
+-  mvn verify -P dev-env-it
+-  mvn verify -P test-env-it
+-  mvn verify -P qa-env-it